Mjz86/C_colon/mcc.md

   these are straightforward to make a graph of.

-  1. full template specialization:

-  these are similar to that of a non template in the graph contributions.

-  2. partial template specializations:

-  these are similar to that of an overload set.

-  3. template overload set ( set of templates and non templates with this name):
+  1. template overload set ( set of templates and non templates with this name):

    because templates in c++ and similarly C colon are turning complete , we cannot determine if the template graphes will end their cycles or not,